Frequently Asked Questions

 46. Where was my Martin ukulele made?

-All Martin ukuleles are built in Nazareth, PA , with the exception of the 0XK, S1, T1 K, C1K and the T1 Uke StreetMaster which are built in our Navojoa, Sonora, Mexico facility.
+Martin Ukuleles are either built in our Nazareth or Navojoa factories.
+The 0XK, S1, T1 K, C1K and the T1 Uke StreetMaster are built in our Navojoa, Sonora, Mexico facility.
+The balance or our ukuleles are built in our Nazareth facility.

 Back to Top